-This assessment is a simplistic evaluation of upland disturbance in the absence of non-sediment sources of iron and degraded stream bank influences.
-The Table 11-1 results reflect the water quality impact if all land disturbances were managed with practices achieving a 100 mg/l TSS benchmark.
+Table 11-1.
+Iron sediment relationships and maximum land disturbance targets quality impact if all land disturbances were managed with practices achieving a 100 mg/l TSS benchmark.
 Water quality may be negatively affected with upland disturbance less than the displayed values if additional iron sources (upland or instream) are present, or if less than 100% nonpoint source control is attained.
 As such, the results should be considered to be the upper limits of managed disturbance above which criterion nonattainment is likely.